-TERM DEFINITION AEE Assessment of Environmental Effects for the Wellington Sludge Minimisation Facility Project Airport Curfew The period within which WIAL will not allow aircraft operations (take-off and landing) to occur on each day. СМО Wellington City Council's Compliance Monitoring Officer Commissioning Phase The final phase of construction involving a staged approach whereby individual systems are tested and then integrated with other systems prior to being made operational.
-COMP Commissioning Odour Management Plan Council Wellington City Council CNVMP Construction Noise and Vibration Management Plan СТМР Construction Traffic Management Plan Dust Means all non-combusted solid particulate matter that is suspended in the air, or has settled after being airborne.
-Dust may be derived from materials including rock, sand, cement, fertiliser, coal, soil, paint, animal products and wood.
+TERM DEFINITION AEE Assessment of Environmental Effects for the Wellington Sludge Minimisation Facility Project Airport Curfew The period within which WIAL will not allow aircraft operations (take-off and landing) to occur on each day. СМО Wellington City Council's Compliance Monitoring Officer Commissioning Phase The final phase of construction involving a staged approach whereby individual systems are tested and then integrated with other systems prior to being made COMP Commissioning Odour Management Plan Council Wellington City Council CNVMP Construction Noise and Vibration Management Plan СТМР Construction Traffic Management Plan Dust Means all non-combusted solid particulate matter that is suspended in the air, or has settled after being airborne.
+Dust may be derived from materials including r coal, soil, paint, animal products and wood.
 Dust Nuisance means the generation of dust resulting in visible evidence of suspended solid: a) in the air beyond the site the dust is generated from; or b) traceable from a dust source settling on the ground, building or structure on a neighbouring site, or water.
 ESCP Erosion and Sediment Control Plan GWRC Greater Wellington Regional Council, including any officer of Greater Wellington Regional Council LRV Light reflectance value which applies to colours applied to products (paint, powdercoating) LVMP Landscape and Vegetation Management Plan Moa Point WWTP Moa Point Wastewater Treatment Plant and includes the activities listed at 3.1 of this Designation.
-MPTMP Maintenance Period Traffic Management Plan OOMP Operation and Maintenance Plan OMP Operation and Maintenance Plan OTMP Operational Traffic Management Plan Outline Plan An outline plan prepared in accordance with section 176A of the Resource Management Act 1991 RCA Road Controlling Authority Requiring Authority Wellington City Council SMF Sludge Minimisation Facility for the purpose of stabilising and reducing the volume of processed sludge produced by the Moa Point WWTP and Western (Karori) WWTP SMF Early Enabling Works These are works which can be authorised either through the existing designation without the requirement for an Outline Plan, or as permitted activities which do not require a resource consent.
+MPTMP Maintenance Period Traffic Management Plan OOMP Operational Odour Management Plan OMP Operation and Maintenance Plan OTMP Operational Traffic Management Plan Outline Plan An outline plan prepared in accordance with section 176A of the Resource Management Act 1991 RCA Road Controlling Authority Requiring Authority Wellington City Council SMF Sludge Minimisation Facility for the purpose of stabilising and reducing the volume of processed sludge produced by the Moa Point WWTP and Western (Karor SMF Early Enabling Works These are works which can be authorised either through the existing designation without the requirement for an Outline Plan, or as permitted activities which consent.
 The early enabling works to be undertaken in association with the SMF works, include: Below ground services relocation or upgrades Demolition of on-site buildings Slope stabilisation works SMF Works The design, construction, maintenance and operation of the SMF as referenced in the AEE and the related SMF designation conditions.
-SMF Works excludes early enabling works, as per the 'SMF Early Enabling Works' definition, which can be undertaken without the submission of an Outline Plan.
+SMF Works excludes the 'SMF Early Enabling Works' definition, which can be undertaken without the submission of an Outline Plan.
 SMF Construction Works All aspects of the SMF Works which relate to construction activities.
-Summer Break 20 December to 31 January of any calendar year WCC Wellington City Council WIAL Wellington International Airport Limited Working Days Has the same meaning under section 2 of the Resource Management Act 1991 WWTP Access Road Access road serving Moa Point WWTP, off Stewart Duff Drive
+Summer Break 20 December to 31 January of any calendar year WCC Wellington City Council WIAL Wellington International Airport Limited Working Days Has the same meaning under section 2 of the Resource Management Act 1991